 Humans are very social – it’s in our DNA.
 Connecting with others and having close relationships is a vital part of life.
 It’s especially important to be connected with other people when you have depression symptoms, and the Internet can be a lifeline.
 While there are benefits to using social media, it is crucial that you turn to real-life interactions when you’re coping with depression.

 Facebook and other social media sites often make us feel worse, not better.
 Even the hunched-over position we use to look at our phones makes us feel down.
 Instead of scrolling through status updates, go outside for a short walk in the sun or meet a friend for coffee; your spirits will instantly lift.

 Depression is serious.
 With all the resources out there, just knowing where to start can be overwhelming.
 If you’re thinking about ending your life, call one of the suicide hotlines: 800-SUICIDE (800-784-2433) and 800-273-TALK (800-273-8255).
 If you have a plan to commit suicide, go to the emergency room for immediate treatment.
 The information and other content provided in this article, or in any linked materials, are not intended and should not be construed as medical advice, nor is the information a substitute for professional medical expertise or treatment.
 See full disclaimer.

 Conquer the negative beliefs holding you back from happiness

-There is no easy way to deal with depression.
-However, creating empowering beliefs is a step towards the happy future you desire.
+There are no easy ways to deal with depression.
+However, creating empowering beliefs is a step toward the happy future you desire.
 Learn how to combat the thoughts holding you back with Tony Robbins’ Limiting Beliefs guide.